csev/dj4e/assn/dj4e_install.md

 Adding Your Polls Application
 -----------------------------

-At this point, you can add the polls application from the first DJango tutorial.
+At this point, you can add the polls application from the first Django tutorial.
 We are jumping into the middle of this tutorial because the first part of the tutorial is installing and configuring Django in general.